-There are welcome signs at all entrances, and also ladder boards and the car park and northern Liff Road entrance.
-There are also large welcome signs on Liff Road at the northern and southern edges.
-A leaflet on the wood is available at the car park and northern Liff Road entrances.
+There are welcome signs at all entrances, ladder boards at the car park and northern Liff Road entrance, and large welcome signs on Liff Road at the northern and southern edges.
+A leaflet on the wood is available at the car park and northern Liff Road entrance.